anantoghosh/gatsby-plugin-purgecss/README.md

 - Ignore complete packages with [`ignore: ['packagename/']`](#ignore).
 - To only purge specific files/packages use [`purgeOnly: ['fileOrPackage/']`](#purgeOnly).
 - Only `js, jsx, ts, tsx` files are scanned for selectors by default.
 If you want to add `md` or `mdx` use `content: [path.join(process.cwd(), 'src/**/!(*.d).{ts,js,jsx,tsx,md,mdx}')]` or better, just whitelist the required selectors.
+- Tailwind now can use purgecss directly too so you may want to use that.
+This plugin has the benefit of being able to define more options (ignore, purgeOnly, printRejected etc.) and can purge CSS modules.

 ## Help!
 Purgecss breaks my site